 We think bondage to sin is an acceptable way to live, but it isn’t to God.

-He wants His people free from sin.
-Our biggest problem is that God values
+He wants His people free.
+God values

 our freedom more than we do, and this is the first thing that needs to